-Yes, we’d love to meet you!
-We hold Information Sessions on campus every month where you can find out about LBS, our programmes and our community.
+We hold many events throughout the year where you can find out about LBS, our programmes and our community.
 This is a great chance to network with current students and alumni, and get your questions answered by the Recruitment and Admissions Team.

 The MBA Programme has 15, 18, and 21-month exit points.
 These time frames capture the amount of study you are expected to undertake.
 I.e. if you start in August 2020, you may be permitted to finish your studies in December 2021.